technofocus-pte/msignt2/Leveraging MLOps and Azure OpenAI for Targeted Marketing Contoso Bank's Journey to Expand Borrower Base.md

     ![](./media/image130.png)

 ### **Task 12 : Build and Deploy Chat app in Azure AI Studio.**

+In this task we  build ,configure, evaluate, and deploy a chat app for your Contoso Bank.
+The chat app should answer questions about your loans and services.

 1. Open a new tab and go to `https://ai.azure.com` and sign in with your Azure subscription account.